rafacancian/rac-b3invest/README.md

   </a>
 </p>

-## DEPRECATED: a new project was created (Private repository) </br></br>
+### DEPRECATED: a new project was created (Private repository)
-Project developed to apply concepts and experiences using a microservice architecture based on simplified investment business rules of B3 (Brazilian Investment exchange)
+The project was developed to apply concepts and experiences using a microservice architecture based on simplified investment business rules of B3 (Brazilian Investment Exchange).

+---

-### B3Invest Config Server
+#### B3Invest Config Server
-Module responsible for centralizing the configuration access (these configurations are public because the project is used just to study)
+The module is responsible for centralizing the configuration access (these configurations are public because the project is used just to study).

-### B3Invest Eureka Server
+#### B3Invest Eureka Server
-The module responsible for the cloud server and service discover
+The module is responsible for the cloud server and service discovery.
 ```
   Default Port: 8761
 ```

-### B3Invest Gateway Zuul
+#### B3Invest Gateway Zuul
-The module is responsible for managing the request using intelligent routing.
-When a requisition from the client Gateway Zuul will send it to the correct microservice
+The module is responsible for managing the request using intelligent routing when a requisition from the client Gateway Zuul is send it to the correct microservice.
  ```
   Default port: 8765
  ```

-### B3Invest Broker
+#### B3Invest Broker
-The module represents the investment broker when the client has access and can view the B3 tickets and the respective values
+The module represents the investment broker when the client has access and can view the B3 tickets and the respective values.

-### B3Invest Manager
+#### B3Invest Manager
-The module that simulates the B3 Project, when the tickets are registered and controllers by the Brazilian investments
+The module that simulates the B3 Project, when the tickets are registered and controllers by the Brazilian investments.

-### B3Invest User
+#### B3Invest User
-The module responsible for the user registers
+The module is responsible for the user registers.

-### B3Invest Oauth
+#### B3Invest Oauth
-Security module responsible for controlling the access from all the systems according to authentication and authorizations users' rulers
+The security module is responsible for controlling access from all the systems according to authentication and authorization of the user's rulers.

 ---

 ## System Technologies

-- [Spring Boot]: Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run"
+- [Spring Boot]: Spring Boot makes it easy to create stand-alone, production-grade Spring Applications that you can "just run"
 - [Spring Cloud]: providing both authentication and authorization
   - [Feign]: for external server communications
   - [Netflix Zuul]:  Intelligent Routing